thomasabishop/eolas/_meta/Topic_Log.md

 - Elastic Beanstalk and how it differs from using multiple different services at once
 - AWS Amplify
 - Deploy my own website on AWS

+## NodeJS

+- Build examples of read stream and write stream

 ## Git